Digital Childhood Script Series

 What to say

-"I understand why it feels that way, and it's designed to feel like that.
-But AI isn't a person, it's a machine trained to respond in ways that keep you talking, and your family and friends are right here."
+"I get why it feels like a friend, it's made to feel like that.
+But it isn't a person, it's a machine built to keep you talking, and your real family and friends are right here."

 "It's designed to seem like it listens, and that's different from actually listening.
-It can't remember you tomorrow and it can't show up for you."
+It can't remember you tomorrow, it can't show up for you, and it can't sit with you when something's hard.
+I'm not weirded out that you talked to it, I just want you to know what it is."

 What not to say